An inspiring legacy of two unusual brothers

 Nolan and Dick Miller left behind more than just a $3.6 million bequest to the Yellow Springs Community Foundation when they passed.
 They also left a vision – that the endowment should generate opportunities for students to assist local public service organizations, thereby deepening cooperation and mutual respect between the Village of Yellow Springs and local colleges and Yellow Springs High School.

 The first Student Miller Fellowships were awarded in 2011.
-Since then, over 200 students have used fellowships to work in more than 185 positions for over two dozen Yellow Springs nonprofits.
+Since then, over 200 students have used fellowships to work in more than 185 positions at more than two dozen Yellow Springs nonprofits.
 Nolan and Dick specified that their endowment should demonstrate to students the importance of community service, and the Yellow Springs Community Foundation has worked hard to pay due diligence to that vision.

 The Miller brothers’ lives were driven by creativity, individual expression, and a commitment to others and community.
 Their legacy extends those values to strengthen collaboration between Yellow Springs and local colleges.